 As usual, some clues:

-There are a lot of smart people in this industry, but the industry as a whole doesn’t look very smart sometimes.
-(As we can see by the actions taken so far).
-So, When the upturn happens, and later the industry finds higher steady oil prices, is it going to be as much fun as it was before?
-What could this new era mean for jobs in cementing?
-We enjoyed some popularity after the Macondo event, but, what now?
+There are a lot of smart people in this industry and in cementing jobs, but the industry as a whole doesn’t look very smart sometimes (as we can see by the actions taken so far).
+So, When the upturn happens, and later when the industry finds higher steady oil prices, is it going to be as much fun as it was before?
+What could this new era mean for cementing jobs?
+We enjoyed some popularity after the Macondo event, but what now?

 I do apologize in advance for those expecting something more technically oriented this time.